“All I did was bend over to pick up a pen! It’s a damn pen! It’s obviously not heavy. How in the hell could I have hurt my back picking up a pen?!”

 Myth 1: You didn’t hurt your lower back picking up a pen!

 As obvious as this statement seems, people still believe that whatever it was they picked up caused their pain.
 Now it may have been the straw that broke the camel’s back (all pun intended), but picking up a pen by itself in isolation is no cause for alarm.
-What would have significantly contributed to your back pain and subsequent failed attempt at pen olympics is the hours you spent sitting down at the office, the long drive everyday or the poor technique used in the gym.
+What would have significantly contributed to your back pain and a subsequent failed attempt at pen Olympics is the hours you spent sitting down at the office, the long drive everyday or the poor technique used in the gym.
 Maybe a leg length imbalance, or an old knee injury that makes you use the other side more.
 All of it, or some of it, is possible.
 The point I’m getting at is LOADING.

 Uncontrolled loading of your spine over time, creates fatigue, muscular imbalance, skewed nervous system reception/perception and a whole myriad of other signals that will eventually have you crawled up with LBP.

 My wife loves pickles, anything pickled.
 But she can never get the jar to open.
 So she hands it over to me.
 I don’t open it for her, I loosen it just enough so that she can apply enough force to open it herself.
 That’s true love right there!

 Loading is quite the same.
 Once you load the spine with a complex combination of forces you’re not adapted to, then something as trivial as picking up a pen will break open your jar.

 Myth 2: Pain equals damage.
 So lay down and rest!

 I can’t begin to tell you the number of times I’ve seen patients who paid a visit to their doctor and the advice given was to take some painkillers and get some bed rest.
 Not only will this NOT make you better, but it will also actually make you WORSE!